ENRC details founders' $2.3 billion cash-and-share bid plan

-LONDON Kazakhstan's government and the trio of founders behind miner ENRC ENRC.L, seeking to take the company private, have offered shares in rival Kazakhmys (KAZ.L) as well as cash in an indicative proposal valuing the group at just under $5 billion (£3.3 billion).
+LONDON Kazakhstan's government and the trio of founders behind miner ENRC ENRC.L, seeking to take the company private, have offered shares in rival Kazakhmys (KAZ.L) as well as cash in an indicative proposal valuing the group at just under $5 billion.

 ENRC's billionaire co-founders, Alexander Machkevitch, Alijan Ibragimov and Pathokh Chodiev, said last month they were weighing up a buyout of the miner's minority investors and had the support of the government, which is also a top shareholder.